USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch04_science.md

 In previous versions of CMAQ, the effects of HONO heterogeneous chemistry on deposition velocities were included.
 These effects were removed in CMAQv5.0.

 ### Emissions
+** >>COMMENT<< ** The biogenic emissions section needs some work.
+There are many concepts and file that are not defined well.
+Also, cite Jesse's paper on BEIS.

 See the [CMAQv5.2.1 release notes](../../CCTM/docs/Release_Notes/README.md#emissions) for updates on the emissions algorithms in CMAQ.